 It”˜s usually very difficult to prepare for your death because unless you suffer from a terminal illness it’s hard to know when your life may come to an end.
 But as we get older, we start to think about how we want to be remembered, and what we want to communicate to our friends and family after we’re gone.
 Saikat wrote a great piece called 5 Quick and Simple Ways to Write Your Life Logs which addresses this subject, and Tina wrote a similar one about 5 Ways to Document Your Life in Pictures Online.

-But if you want a way to speak directly to your special friends and loved ones from the grave, so to speak, you might want to check out a very simple and direct site called If I Die.
+But if you want a way to speak directly to your special friends and loved ones from the grave, so to speak, you might want to check out a very simple and direct site called.

 After creating a free account on this site, you can write and store letters to your friends and family.
-In summary, this is how the site works:
+In summary, this is how the:

 Each letter, when finished, will be stored securely and encrypted with a special password of your choosing.
 No one will be able to read any of your letters while you’re still alive.
 If someone attempts to read a letter, this website will initiate a process to determine whether you are in fact dead and whether your letter should be released.
 As a first precaution, ifidie.org will send you an email every day for two weeks – if you respond to these emails your letter will stay locked.
 If you don’t respond, all is not lost – ifidie.org will then attempt to contact up to five of your closest friends (of your choosing) every day for two more weeks.
 If any of them respond to say that you are alive, your letter will stay locked.
 You letter will only be unlocked if neither you nor any of your friends responds to a month of constant emails.

 It’s a pretty neat idea, but the important thing is for you to regularly visit and add content to your account over your lifetime, which also helps make sure the site is always up and running.